nostalgebraist/pytumblr2/README.rst

 Reblogging a Post
 ^^^^^^^^^^^^^^^^^

-Reblog in NPF, using your blog name, the target blog name, and the target psot ID:
+Reblog in NPF, using your blog name, the target blog name, and the target post ID:

 .. code:: python